On Air Now

 100 days of playing the piano for the NHS.
 Aren’t pianists wonderful…

-The keen pianist, Rebecca Parker, was inspired to carry out the kind gesture after hearing the news of Second World War veteran, Colonel Tom Moore – who recently raised over £32 million for the NHS in the run up to his 100th birthday by walking 25m lengths of his garden in Bedfordshire.
+Rebecca Parker, one of the oldest residents of a Lanarkshire care home, was inspired to carry out the kind gesture after hearing the news of Second World War veteran, the recently knighted Sir Tom Moore – who raised over £32 million for the NHS in the run up to his 100th birthday by walking 25m lengths of his garden in Bedfordshire.

 Rev Dr Elijah Obinna, minister of St John’s Parish Church (where Mrs Parker attends regularly) has described her as an “amazing lady”.